Scar56/ms3/src/main/java/README.md

     b.
 Steps for getting this app running
     c.
 Overview of your approach, design choices, and assumptions

+Run Instructions:
+git clone
+cd to the cloned directory
+run:
+mvn compile assembly:single
+java -jar ms3-1.0-jar-with-dependencies.jar {path to input file}

+Design Decisions:
+My main thought for optimisation is to process each row of the input file in a new thread.
+I considered using a pre-made library to help parse the csv files, but originally I thought I would have to do more error checking on each column's data, so I wouldn't really be gaining anything.
+Even without having to do that I still had to account for column E having ',' in it.
+This is the first time I've used SQLite and maven, so if anything is unconventional there, that's why.

 Assumptions:
 If the output file or db exist, overwrite them first line of csv is not entered into the database